Pages

 Steps toward a real democracy:

-1. A city council member agrees to vote with the majority of a poll (vote) of the residents.
+1. A candidate city council member agrees to vote with the majority of a poll (vote) of the residents.

 2. The voter poll is run by a hired third party with appropriate security and transparency.